• All Articles

 This can be downloaded from the Prebid website.

-1. Add extra code on your website to make all the above running.
-This requires help from the developer team.
+1. Add extra code on your website to make all the above run smoothly.
+This will require help from the Publisher’s developer team or webmaster.
+For more information read the next paragraph.

 Prebid.js integration with EXADS example